Open Sailing

 Open Sailing Hours

-Members of the Duluth-Superior Sailing Association have free access to our Day Sailer fleet during open sailing hours from June through September.
+Members of the Duluth-Superior Sailing Association have free access to our day sailer fleet during open sailing hours from June through September.
 They may captain any boat on which they have demonstrated competency, or may sail as crew with another member.
-The dock is normally open from 2pm-9pm, although it may be closed some days due to weather or special events.
 You can check our current open hours on our pier calendar.
+The pier will close in inclement or unsafe weather conditions.
+Last minute closures will be posted on our Facebook and Instagram pages along with being indicated on our pier calendar.

 Members with cruise boat experience and training can reserve our auxiliary powered cruise boats outside of opens sailing hours or during open sailing.
 Learn more on our cruise boat page.